 Condition 1.
 The Owner shall update LIHI on the following activities and provide requested documentation in the annual LIHI compliance statement:

-- Status of completion of releasing the 125 cfs minimum flow to the bypass reach, expected to begin April 1, 2019, in accordance with the current agency approvals.
+- Satisfied 2019.
+Status of completion of releasing the 125 cfs minimum flow to the bypass reach, expected to begin April 1, 2019, in accordance with the current agency approvals.

 - The status of downstream eel passage testing.
 Once testing is completed, the Owner shall forward to LIHI a copy of the final report, agency comments on the report, any agency recommendations made as a result of the testing, and any plans and schedule for any needed modifications to downstream passage facilities or measures.